 Okay.
-So I've had some time to let the effects of having read this book wear off a bit.
+So I've had some time to let the effects of having read The Untelling wear off a bit.
 I feel that I'm ready to talk about it without revealing my soul here.
 Excuse me if I'm long-winded.
 This book connected some life-dots for me, so y'all bear with me.

 I've never read a novel that caused me to do so much self-reflection that I actually had a breakthrough...like a real life breakthrough...like the kind you could get from therapy or something.
 Actually, I might feel less weird about this whole thing if I could attribute such a huge life-altering enlightenment to therapy of some kind, but I've never done the therapy thing.
 Turns out all I needed was a little free time and about 336 pages of awesome fiction.

 Everybody experiences things differently, so some of you might read, or have already read the book and be like, "what the hhyyell was HomeGirl smokin?'"
 I believe that every life experience is there to teach us something...every wack azz job, every wack azz family situation, every wack azz male of female who might disturb your peace, even your own wack azz ways...all there to bring lessons.
 Whether you get the lesson instantly, or 17 years after the fact, as in my case, hopefully you get it some way, at some point and you grow from it.
 But enough about me...